plaintextaccounting/plaintextaccounting/src/finance.md

 so if you find this work useful, and you are in a position to help financially, your support is much appreciated!

 **To help cover project costs like hosting:**\
-Any surplus will be used as judged best by the CFO, eg to build up a future-proofing reserve or to fund PTA-related work in future.
+Any surplus will be used as judged best by the CFO, eg to reimburse costs, or to fund PTA-related work.

 - [![github](https://img.shields.io/badge/Support_PTA_via-Github-limegreen "Sponsor the project leader via Github")](https://github.com/sponsors/plaintextaccounting)
 - <span id="paypal-pta-button"></span>